 Drawing each unique building together is the community garden, designed by M. Paul Friedberg & Partners.
 The community garden is done in a park-style, with three vistas as well as a reflecting pool and limestone benches.
 The natural landscape is not only beautiful but helps to filter out the grit of the city by giving the neighborhood more trees.

 Building amenities are designed with socializing in mind.
-There’s a private lounge, a guest chef’s kitchen, a catering kitchen and a screening room, which can all be reserved singly or combined for your events.
+There’s a private lounge, a guest chef’s kitchen, a catering kitchen, and a screening room, which can all be reserved singly or combined for your events.
 Designed by Thomas O’Brien, the spaces have the same feel of an Old World private club.
-Not forgetting the kids, there is a playroom designed by award-winning Roto Group.
+Not forgetting the kids, there is a playroom intended by award-winning Roto Group.
 Suitable for children ages 2-12, the light-filled space includes a book tower and lots of storage space for toys and crafts.

-Residents have access to a wide range of services, including 24-hour attended lobbies, refrigerated delivery storage, private on-site parking, Lutron’s system-enabled Homeworks QS dimmers and switches, on-site laundry facilities, service entrances and more.
+Residents have access to a wide range of services, including 24-hour attended lobbies, refrigerated delivery storage, private on-site parking, Lutron’s system-enabled Homeworks QS dimmers, and switches; on-site laundry facilities, service entrances and more.

 The Greenwich Lane is part of a new effort at sustainable design in New York City.
-All buildings are LEED-certified and have sustainable features including: electric vehicle charging stations in the garage, secure bicycle storage, stormwater collection, landscape designed to help control climate, water-efficient fixtures and high efficiency LED lighting by Thomas O’Brien, recycled and local building materials, wood products responsibly harvested, adhesives, paints, flooring, and substrates are all low-emission.
-Each building has it’s own unique offerings to fit in with every lifestyle, from The Townhouses equipped with private elevators to the contemporary glass tower of 155 West Eleventh Street.
+All buildings are LEED-certified and have sustainable features including electric vehicle charging stations in the garage, secure bicycle storage, stormwater collection, landscape designed to help control climate, water-efficient fixtures and high efficiency LED lighting by Thomas O’Brien, recycled and local building materials, wood products responsibly harvested, adhesives, paints, flooring, and substrates are all low-emission.
+Each building has its own unique offerings to fit in with every lifestyle; The Townhouses equipped with private elevators to the contemporary glass tower of 155 West Eleventh Street.